 AAAS Science and Technology Policy Fellow, U.S. Department of State

 M.A.
 College of William and Mary, Biology

-I’m a term assistant professor and research scientist in the Environmental Science and Policy department at George Mason University.
 I research symbiotic and free-living microbes in the ocean and the role that these microbes play in maintaining and destabilizing organismal and environmental health.
 I obtained a Ph.D. from the University of Hawaii where I studied the biogeography of bacterial communities associated with reef-building corals and how these communities respond to environmental change.
 My Masters thesis research focused on the transmission and nutritional contribution of bacterial symbionts in deep-sea bivalves.
 My current studies focus on the impacts of hydrocarbons and chemical dispersant on the structure and function of deep-sea coral and shipwreck microbial communities.
-I’m also interested in science communication and the intersection of science and policy.
+I also engage in science communication and interdisciplinary work on the intersection of science, policy, and diplomacy.
 I previously worked on coastal and ocean issues in the U.S. House of Representatives as a NOAA Knauss Legislative Fellow.